SPL rolling recency guidance

 The UK SFCL Conversion report states “SFCL.360 Flight Instructor (Sailplanes) recency requirements.
 On conversion from BGA instructor to an SPL with FI(S) certificate, the pilot shall exercise instructor privileges of the FI(S) certificate after three years from the issue date of the BGA instructor rating only when they comply with SFCL.360 (a) (1) and when they have either completed a BGA instructor standardisation check in the previous nine years or comply with SFCL.360 (a) (2).

-Example 1 – BGA instructor rating issued after April 2020, eg on the 30th July 2020.
-The instructor then converts to an SPL with FI(S) certificate under SFCL rules.
+Example 1 – BGA instructor rating used for conversion issued after April 2020, eg on the 30th July 2020.
 The SFCL.360 first 9 year proficiency check requirement is ‘timed’ from 30th July 2020.

-Example 2 – BGA instructor rating issued before April 2020, eg 20 years ago.
-The instructor converts to an SPL with FI(S) certificate under SFCL rules.
+Example 2 – BGA instructor rating used for conversion issued before April 2020, eg 20 years ago.
 The SFCL.360 first 9 year proficiency check requirement is ‘timed’ from the last BGA 5-year refresher recorded in the pilots logbook.

 If I complete an instructors course under SFCL rules, how do I apply the FI(S) recency requirements?

-The rolling recency requirements apply immediately the FI(S) certificate is issued to the SPL holder.
-Rolling recency is addressed as the FI(S) certificate is issued following assessment by a Flight Examiner (Sailplanes) and the course content covers the refresher requirement.
+The rolling recency requirements apply immediately after the FI(S) certificate is issued to the SPL holder.
+Initial rolling recency is complied with based on the FI(S) assessment by a Flight Examiner (Sailplanes) and the course content covers the refresher requirement.

 PPL(A) SEP aeroplane licence.
 Part FCL refers